luissilva1044894/hirez-api-docs/README.md

 By contributing contents to this Wiki you shall implicitly accept that others might reuse these contents in other projects without restrictions.

-If you have any questions, concerns, need further help, want to be up-to-date on, or like interested to contribute in any way or mantaining this project, please join [*Nonsocial's support server*][project_discord_support_server] on [Discord][discord].

 ### Disclaimer :x:

 This project, including this repository, is neither created, affiliated, authorized, maintained, associated nor endorsed by [Hi-Rez Studios][hi_rez_studios], or any of its subsidiaries or its affiliates.